logicalsteps/ether-dev/README.md

 2. Open http://remix.ethereum.org under **RUN** go to **Environment** field and select **Web3 Provider** from the drop down list.
 3. It prompts for dialog box saying **Are you sure you want to connect to an ethereum node?** select **OK**
 4. Now provide the Web3 Provider Endpoint url which is displayed in your terminal for Remix IDE (eg: http://172.31.21.36:8545) and select **OK**
-5. Remix is now connected to you dev nodes, where it displays all the 10 accounts created under Accounts field in drop down showing all the accounts having 100 eth each.
+5. Remix is now connected to you dev nodes, where it displays all the 10 accounts created under Accounts field in drop down showing all the accounts having 100 ether each.
 6. Solidity contracts can be created using Parity UI or in Remix IDE

 ![](images/RemixIDE.png)